What is Water Action?

 Building a case

-Using the evidence we find examples of where existing water policies are not fit for purpose.
+Using the evidence we find examples of where existing water policies are not fit for purpose and lobby for change.

 We also identify areas where good policy is not being enforced.

 Our campaign to stop Bakkavor from pouring pesticides from washing imported salad leaves into the headwaters of the Itchen, one of our most protected waters, is poised to set a national precedent.

 Rules exist to prevent farmers polluting our rivers with deadly sediment, phosphate and chemicals.
 Our Riverfly Census and SmartRivers provides the evidence but there is a near total failure by the Environment Agency in England and NRW in Wales to enforce against farming pollution.

 We are determined to change this with your help.